United Nations Security Council veto power: Criticism

-The veto power has been criticized for its controversial nature.
+The veto power has been criticized for its undemocratic nature.
 A single country can prevent a majority of the Security Council from taking any action.
 For example, the United States routinely casts lone vetoes of resolutions criticizing Israel.
 The permanent members also veto resolutions that criticize their own actions.
 In 2014, Russia vetoed a resolution condemning its annexation of Crimea.
 Amnesty International claimed that the five permanent members had used their veto to "promote their political self interest or geopolitical interest above the interest of protecting civilians."

 Some critics see veto power exclusive to the permanent five as being anachronistic, unjust, or counterproductive.
 Peter Nadin writes that "The veto is an anachronism ...
 In the twenty-first century, the veto has come to be almost universally seen as a disproportionate power and an impediment to credible international action to crises."
 The "enormous influence of the veto power" has been cited as a cause of the UN's ineffectiveness in preventing and responding to genocide, violence, and human rights violations.
 Various countries outside the permanent members, such as the Non-Aligned Movement and African Union, have proposed limitations on the veto power.
 Reform of the veto power is often included in proposals for reforming the Security Council.

 The veto has been used to protect allies of the permanent members, and to prevent or stall UN peacekeeping or peace enforcement operations.
 The threat of using a veto (also called a "hidden" or "pocket" veto) may still have an effect even if a veto is not actually cast.
 In 1994, the United States and France both threatened vetoes regarding the Rwandan genocide which prevented the UN from undertaking an effective intervention, while in 1998–99 Russia and China threatened vetoes to prevent UN intervention against the ethnic cleansing in Kosovo, and again in 2004 to prevent intervention in the Darfur genocide.

 In light of the criticisms of veto power and its impact on the decision-making process of the United Nations Security Council (UNSC), several reform proposals have emerged.
-Among these, the Noble World Foundation (NWF) has presented an innovative approach.
-It proposes that membership and veto power be shifted from individual states to sovereignty-pooling organizations, like the European Union (EU).
-This proposal aligns with the UNSC's established practice of selecting non-permanent members based on regional representation.
+Among these, the Noble World Foundation (NWF) has proposed that membership and veto power be shifted from individual states to sovereignty-pooling organizations, like the European Union (EU).
+This approach aligns with the UNSC's established practice of selecting non-permanent members based on regional representation.
 The goal of this proposal is to improve the effectiveness and decision-making capabilities of the UNSC.
 The EU's model of pooled sovereignty, which was strengthened by a 1964 decision from the European Court of Justice affirming the superiority of EU law over the national laws of member states, supports the idea that regional organizations like the EU can qualify for UN membership.
 The NWF suggests that regional organizations like the EU could be eligible for UN membership, a reform achievable without requiring amendments to the UN Charter.